Ticket Fines and Penalties in South Dakota

 - Driving a CMV without the proper CDL endorsement.

 - Violating a state law of texting while driving.

 Multiple offenses bring serious penalties:

-- Second Offense: You’ll lose your license for 60 days.
+- 2nd offense within 3 years: You'll lose your license for 60 days.

-- Third Offense: You’ll lose your license for 120 days.
+- 3rd offense within 3 years: You'll lose your license for 120 days.

-You can lose your license for 180 days if you violate a driver or vehicle out-of-service order while transporting―
+You can lose your license for at least 180 days if you violate a driver or vehicle out-of-service order while transporting―

 - Nonhazardous materials.